 The walls are covered with tiles with a raised centre.

-The advertising posters are in white ceramic frames.
+The advertising posters are in large white ceramic frames.

 The supporting pillars at the end of the platform are covered in small square iridescent mosaic tiles.
 The ceiling is painted.